 Step 17 – Wall thickness calculation: Usually full flange rating thickness is initially considered for estimation and quantification and re-used by Stress Engineers to Novate.
 However, where Line List is complete, a second pass using these values might be needed if too conservative for evaluating certain stresses, particularly due to inference in vertical loads.

 Step 18 – Nozzle Loads – Piping Stresses: Nozzle loads are the net forces and moments exerted on equipment nozzles, that need to be within allowable limits pre/determined.
 Pipe stress analysis (thermal flexibility analysis) predicts both stresses in piping and loads on nozzles resulting from thermal gradients/transients, weights, pressure (sustained), and bolt-up strain.

-Step 19 – Platform Loads: Nodes from stresses outputs; directly restrained statically or elastically from structural platforms, are to be passed to the Civil Group, including graphic showing application point, for Platforming Design and Engineering considerations (for Novation in particular, sizing the Platform Clips).
+Step 19 – Platform Loads: Nodes from stresses outputs; directly restrained statically or elastically from structural platforms, are to be passed to the Civil Group, including a graphic showing the application point, for Platforming Design and Engineering considerations (for Novation in particular, sizing the Platform Clips).

-Step 20 – Standard & Special Piping Supports: Nodes from stresses outputs; directly restrained statically or elastically from the Equipment skin, are to be passed to the Civil Group (for beam sizing) and the Mechanical Group, including graphic showing geometries, application point and Loads, for Vendor’s Engineering considerations (for Novation in particular, sizing the SPS Clips)
+Step 20 – Standard & Special Piping Supports Nodes from stresses outputs; directly restrained statically or elastically from the Equipment skin, are to be passed to the Civil Group (for beam sizing) and the Mechanical Group, including graphic showing geometries, application point, and Loads, for Vendor’s Engineering considerations (for Novation in particular, sizing the SPS Clips)